-This describes the levels of support for various ARM Compiler 6 features.
+This describes the levels of support for various Arm Compiler 6 features.

-ARM Compiler 6 is built on Clang and LLVM technology and as such, has more functionality than the set of product features described in the documentation.
+Arm Compiler 6 is built on Clang and LLVM technology.
+Therefore it has more functionality than the set of product features described in the documentation.
 The following definitions clarify the levels of support and guarantees on functionality that are expected from these features.

-ARM welcomes feedback regarding the use of all ARM Compiler 6 features, and endeavors to support users to a level that is appropriate for that feature.
-You can contact support at http://www.arm.com/support.
+Arm welcomes feedback regarding the use of all Arm Compiler 6 features, and endeavors to support users to a level that is appropriate for that feature.
+You can contact support at https://developer.arm.com/support.